wader/bump/README.md

 When a constraint is provided it will be used to find the latest version fulfilling the constraint.

-When a verison pattern is provied it will be used to transform a version.
+When a version pattern is provided it will be used to transform a version.

 ```sh
 # find latest major 1 version